-These Endangered Forest areas are critical for maintaining woodland caribou herds and biodiversity and are at immediate risk of destruction.
+These Endangered Forest Areas are critical for maintaining healthy woodland caribou and biodiversity and are at immediate risk of destruction, says Catharine Grant, Greenpeace Canada forest campaigner.
 Without an effective vehicle for Boreal forest protection, these areas are open to logging with little or no protection yet are of significant social and cultural value.

-Learn more about each of these Endangered Forests and what you can do to help protect them.
+To accompany the report,Greenpeace has upgraded and updated its Boreal webpage with a new section allowing you to learn more about each of the Endangered Forests and actions you can take to help protect them.